MatthieuHannaGerguis/Machine-Learning_Corporate_Bankruptcy_Prediction/README.md

 Class Imbalance Considerations
 - Bankruptcy events are rare (~3%)
 - Models trained without imbalance handling tend to favor the majority class
+- Specialized techniques are required to improve detection of bankrupt firms

 ---